digital-archives/HISTGA1011/slides/week_02_slide_deck.md

 ---

-# Why is it good to know about OAIS?
+# Why know about OAIS?

--**Widely accepted:** lots of policies, systems, practice, informed by it -**Comprehensive:** covers ingest to end-user access -**Flexible:** can be applied to a variety of environments and systems
+- **Widely accepted:** lots of policies, systems, practice, informed by it
+- **Comprehensive:** covers ingest to end-user access
+- **Flexible:** can be applied to a variety of environments and systems

 <!--presenter notes